5 Tips To Tackle Dry Skin

 2. Eat avocados

 Healthy skin often starts from within as we know and (surprise, surprise!) your diet can have a huge effect on your skin.
 Eating nutrient-rich wholefoods and eliminating junk is important but also eating more oily foods such as walnuts, olive oil, and avocado (my fave!) will help replenish much needed essential fatty acids in the body and the skin helping to reduce dryness.
+These healthy oil-containing ingredients are best eaten raw so that their nutrients and antioxidants are preserved.

 3. Avoid harsh cleansers